Analog audio interlinks: does quality matter?

 Two cheap cables, one used as reference.

 The next cable is my very special 'El Sabotage'.
 It's a regular OFC cable with gold-plated plugs, but with 10 Ohms of resistance soldered into one end and 220 pF of capacitance in the other.
-I have already been able to fool people, including cable salesman, with this cable; they could not pick it out in a blind test.
+I have already been able to fool people, including cable salesmen, with this cable; they could not pick it out in a blind test.

 This is an extension cable I also included in the tests.
 Long cables are considered evil, so let's find out what impact they have.

 The next cable is quite shocking.
 I went to an HiFi audio store under the guise of wanting to do a cable upgrade.
 I asked if I could bring home some test cables for me to decide whether to actually do an upgrade.
 They didn't want to give my any of the known brands (Siltech, Van den Hul, etc), but they gave me their in-house brand of high quality cable.
-Well, seriously, I would be ashamed to try to sell this to anyone; cheap looking plastic plugs (actually very expensive "Bullet plugs"), no cable tension relief, a connection that doesn't 'hug' the cinch bus and it has unshielded wiring.
+Well, seriously, I would be ashamed to try to sell this to anyone; cheap looking plastic plugs (actually very expensive "Bullet plugs"), no cable tension relief, a connection that doesn't 'hug' the outer bus of the RCA plug, and it has unshielded wiring.
 And during testing, it felt so flimsy, I was afraid of breaking it all the time.

 In-house brand of high quality cable (referred to as HQ1 in tests).